Remote Monitoring

 By continuously monitoring workstations, the system can detect and alert on any suspicious activities or potential security threats in real-time.
 This allows for immediate action to mitigate risks and prevent potential breaches.

-Within Syxense you can create a customized RMM packages for automated alerts and notifications of system failures, security breaches, performance issues, and other critical events, enabling quick response and resolution.
+Within Absolute you can create a customized RMM packages for automated alerts and notifications of system failures, security breaches, performance issues, and other critical events, enabling quick response and resolution.

 The ability to monitor system performance metrics and generate alerts for potential issues allows IT teams to take proactive measures to address issues before they escalate into major problems.
 This can help in minimizing downtime and ensuring smooth operations.

-Guided walk-through: How to Create and Modify RMM ChecksGuided walk-through: How to Create and Modify RMM Checks
+Guided walk-through: How to Modify RMM ChecksGuided walk-through: How to Modify RMM Checks

-Click the Monitoring tab within the Syxsense console sidebar >
+Click the Monitoring tab within the console sidebar > Monitors > Choose the existing template of checks and actions from the list

 Next you will be moved into the Evaluation workflow canvas.

-This canvas is familiar to Syxsense Cortex or Zero Trust drag-and-drop canvas.
+This canvas is familiar to Automated Workflows drag-and-drop canvas.
 The set of actions on the right sidebar is the same as for Security Posture workflows.

 Detection: Initial step in a chain.
 The primary function of this step is to assess if a specific check or action is necessary based on predetermined requirements.